Trewaters/TheDojo/README.md

 The Yatate is a folder of <THE_DOJO> members to create txt or md document named after their call-sign.

 The call-sign is your sifu name, the name you want to go by in the dojo.
 This is just for fun.
 It can't be the same as someone else's and should be respectful of others.
 The Yatate file is full of contact information for you.
 Read the "README - Yatate.md"

+**Folder Contents**
+- `README - Yatate.md` - Guidelines for addnig your sifu name and call sign to the repo.